 ComTech’s Network group is responsible for the configuration and maintenance of the campus network equipment.
 This includes the backbone routers, switches, wireless access points, voice over IP, firewalls, and Internet gateways.

-Information for architects, engineers, and contractors who are designing and installing communications infrastructure on the NC State campus.
+Information for architects, engineers and contractors who are designing and installing communications infrastructure on the NC State campus.

-Personal Web Conferencing and Collaboration
+Web Conferencing Services

 Various options are available for video conferencing at NC State, depending on your use case.